CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Experiments

 Despite the effectiveness of the proposed graphical views to represent the code blocks, the flexibility and convenience of applying the graphical views extraction process is important for wider application of the proposed method.
 In this section, we discuss the compatibility of \modelname.

-First of all, the extraction process of all the graphical views are front-end.
-Therefore, this extraction process applies to a wide range of code, even error code.
-One could also use convenient tools to reformulate the code and improve the pass rate of the extraction process.

-In addition, we give the ratio of generated results that can pass the graphical views extraction process, which is denoted by Extraction Rate.
-The Pass@1 and the Extraction Rate of the generated results passing the graphical extraction process are given in Table~\ref{tab:suc} and Table~\ref{tab:py}.
+We give the ratio of generated results that can pass the graphical views extraction process, which is denoted by Extraction Rate.
+The Pass@1 and the Extraction Rate of the generated results passing the graphical extraction process are given in Table~\ref{tab:suc}.

 From the results, we could see that the extraction rates are high for codes to pass the graphical views extraction process, even under the situation where the Pass@1 ratios of the generated results are low.
 This indicates that the application range of the proposed method is wide.
-In addition, as the code RAG also offers performance gains, one could use multiple views, including raw code blocks and graphical representations, as the retrieval knowledge base.
+In addition, the extraction process of all the graphical views are front-end.
+Therefore, this extraction process applies to a wide range of code, even error code.
+One could also use regularization tools to reformulate the code and improve the pass rate of the extraction process.